slopp/dagster_dbt_partitions/README.md

 ![asset run](asset_log.png)

-The dbt modes can then use this variable to intelligently to subselect certain data, e.g.:
+The dbt models can then use this variable to intelligently subselect certain data, e.g.:

 ```
 select